 Halve the tomatoes lengthwise and place on baking sheet.
 Drizzle the tomatoes with olive oil and sprinkle with remaining Greek seasoning.

-STEP THREE: Bake until chicken is cooked through and registers 165°F in the thickest part, about 22–30 minutes.
+THIRD: Bake until chicken is cooked through and registers 165°F in the thickest part, about 22–30 minutes.

 Remove chicken to a plate and rest for 10 minutes.
 If veggies aren’t cooked to your liking, you can bake them more while the chicken rests.